paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 Subsec. (a).
 Pub.
 L. 117–16, § 7(a)(3)(A), struck out “searchable” before “risk-based survey”.

 Subsec. (c).
 Pub.
 L. 117–16, § 7(a)(3)(B), inserted “searchable” before “database”.

+#### Deadline for Risk-Based Surveys Database
+Pub.
+L. 118–210, title II, § 206(d), Jan.
+2, 2025, 138 Stat.
+2764, provided that: “The Secretary of Veterans Affairs shall establish the database required under [section 3673A(c) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3673A/c&num=0&edition=prelim), United States Code, by not later than 180 days after the date of the enactment of this Act [Jan.
+2, 2025].”

 <a id="section-3674"></a>